tcltk/tklib/modules/tablelist/README.txt

 both are implemented in the same "tablelist" namespace and provide identical commands.

-To be able to use the commands and variables implemented in the Tablelist package, your scripts must contain one of the lines
+To be able to access the commands and variables of the Tablelist package, your scripts must contain one of the lines

     package require tablelist ?version?
     package require Tablelist ?version?

-Likewise, to be able to use the commands and variables implemented in the Tablelist_tile package, your scripts must contain one of the lines
+Likewise, to be able to access the commands and variables of the Tablelist_tile package, your scripts must contain one of the lines

     package require tablelist_tile ?version?
     package require Tablelist_tile ?version?